Alessandragon/Mparloc/README.md

 After configuring the software and correctly formatting the input files, it is possible to execute the routine for creating and formatting the grids.
 For example, naming the network folder as `ISNet` and the event folder as `12458a`:

+    #!/usr/bin/python3
+    #IMPORT OF LIBRERY
     from MParLoc import grid_creator
+	# RUN THE GRID CREATOR CODE THAT READ THE NONLINLOC GRIDS
+	#AND CREATE A DIFFERENTIAL AMPLITUDE AND BACK-AZIMUT GRIDS
     grid_creator('ISNet','12458a')